jiajunhe98/FEAT/README.md

 hyparameters can be set in ```config/defaults/your-config.yaml```.

+---

 ### 🚧 Coming soon:
 - Code for Half-side interpolant
+- Code for alignment of samples for OT pair

+---

 ### 📧 Support and Contact
 If you have any questions, please feel free to reach out at jh2383@cam.ac.uk

+---

 ### 📍 Reference
 ```